4.3 Fun with collections

 Example 4.4: Quantity of prime numbers between 1 and 100

-For more clarity, we use a variable named primeNumbers to remember about the prime numbers list we build:
+For more clarity, we use a variable named primeNumbers to store the prime numbers list we built:

 | primeNumbers |